Abergavenny railway station: Branch line

+Former services

+Two trains per day in the early morning on weekdays to London Paddington, via Hereford and the Cotswold Line, commenced operation in December 2007.
+However, they were short lived, being withdrawn and cut back to Hereford in December 2008 due to low passenger usage, and travelling south to Newport and using trains via the Severn Tunnel and Swindon being quicker.
+These services were operated by First Great Western.

 Facilities

 The station is staffed in the daytime, with the ticket office open seven days per week.
 It has disabled access to platforms, a cafeteria and toilets, plus large waiting rooms on both platforms.
 Train running information is provided via automated announcements, digital CIS displays and timetable posters, along with a customer help point on platform 1.
 Step-free access is available on the northbound platform at all times, but to the southbound one only when the ticket office is staffed (as this requires the use of a barrow crossing with locked gates).
 There is also a footbridge linking the two platforms.

+Proposals for an accessible footbridge at the station were put forward in 2010, but were cancelled as Network Rail failed to obtain listed building consent.

 The footbridge was temporarily replaced whilst Network Rail took down and restored the original footbridge between December 2018 and July 2019.
 The bridge was restored at a specialist company in Cardiff.
 Works involved adding anti-slip material to the deck and refurbishing the trestle support columns and staircases.
-Future works include providing the station with step-free access throughout as part of the Department of Transport Access for All fund, which will be match-funded by Transport for Wales.
+Future works include providing the station with step-free access throughout as part of the Department of Transport's Access for All fund, which will be match-funded by Transport for Wales.
+The work is currently underway and is due to be completed by early 2025.